Skip to content

 • --version: Defines the version of the model to be served with TorchServe.

-• --serialized-file: Specifies the weight file of the compiled model.
+• --serialized-file: Specifies the weight file.
 Set to yolov8l.rbln.

 • --handler: Specifies the handler script for the model, set as yolov8l_handler.py.